andrew-the-drawer/ops-compilation/README.md

 - Scripting languages (Python, NodeJS, Bash,...)
 - CI frameworks (Github actions, CircleCI,...)

+### Structure:

+- `/core`: Contains core setup files (ansible playbooks/roles, terraform modules/stacks, CI templates,...).
+- `/config`: Contains templated configuration files for each infrastructure stacks, that could be customized depends on each project needs (`Dockerfile`, `docker-compose.yaml`, `yaml` config file,...)
+- `/resources`: Extra resources/documentation that is attached for some infrastructure stacks/modules
 ## Notes:

 If you guys want to contribute, please open a PR from the master branch, I'll review it if possible :grinning:, though I'm quite busy.